Status: Agreed 18 September 2017

 5.3 The election of any person in accordance with rule 5.2 shall be subject to ratification by the Executive Committee at its next meeting following their election, and the Executive Committee shall have the power to veto the election of any member in this way.

 5.4 The Executive Committee may refuse membership, or remove it, only for good cause such as conduct or character likely to bring the Club or sport into disrepute.
-Appeal against refusal or removal may be made to the members.
+Appeal against refusal or removal may be made to the members and Executive, who will agree an independent adjudication to oversee the validity of any such appeal.

 6. PROCEDURE AFTER ELECTION

-6.1 Once a person’s application for membership has been approved by the Executive Committee, they become a member of the Club and agree to be bound by these rules.
+6.1 Once a person’s application for membership has been approved by the Executive Committee, they become a member of the Club and agree to be bound by these rules, club approved etiquette and club charter.
+(Similarly, renewal of existing membership encompasses acceptance of any such revised club rules passed by AGM or EGM.)

-6.2 As soon as a person is elected as a member they must be given written confirmation of their election and be provided with a copy of these rules.
+6.2 As soon as a person is elected as a member they must be given written confirmation of their election and be informed of these rules, publicly available on the club website.
+(Or a copy can be provided on written request to the membership secretary.).

 7.1 The annual subscription payable by members within each different category is whatever sum the Executive Committee determines, and the Executive Committee may set different subscriptions for different categories on a non-discriminatory basis.

-7.2 All annual subscriptions are payable by 1 September in each year without demand (except the first subscription of a new member as provided by rule 5) and any increase in the annual subscription shall take effect from 1 September in that year.
+7.2 All annual subscriptions are payable by 1st April in each year without demand (except the first subscription of a new member as provided by rule 5) and any increase in the annual subscription shall take effect from 1st April in that year.
+(At the discretionary agreement in principle, part year membership subscription reductions can be agreed by the club executive on a non-discriminatory basis from November of each club subscription year.)

 8. SUBSCRIPTION ARREARS